piotrkumala-zz/Project-TI/README.md

-# Projekt 2 Techniki Internetowe
+# Project Techniki Internetowe
 ### Piotr Kumala

-Projekt to prosta aplikacja do zbierania i analizowania danych pogodowych.

-Warstwa serwerowa została zrealizowana w node.js express z silnikiem renderowania pug.
+Project is a simple web app to colect and analyse weather data.

+Server side was developed in node.js express framework with pug rendering engine.

-Warstwa klienta została zrealizowana w HTML5, JS, CSS.
+Client side was developed in HTML5, JS, CSS.

-Aplikacja pozwala na dostęp w trybie off-line i on-line.

-W trybie on-line aplikacja łączy się z bazą MongoDB.
+Application allows to work both on-line and off-line.

+In on-line mode application connects to MongoDB database.
-Natomiast off-line korzysta z IndexedDb.
+In off-line mode application uses IndexedDb.

-Aplikacja została zaprojektowana do działania w przeglądarce Chrome.

-W celu wystartowania serwera należy uruchomić komendę:
-- node /home/stud2017/7kumala/public_html/ProjektTechniki/bin/www.
-Serwer jest odpalany na porcie 4000.
+Application was developed and optimized to work in Chrome.

+Node.js server is set to run on port 4000.